oracle-livelabs/partner-solutions/oci-observability-management-database-management/provision/provision.md

 	![Image alt text](images/image23.png)

-5. The NSG will allow the communication between the database systems and the Database Management service through the private endpoint.
+5. The NSG will allow communication between the database systems and the Database Management service through the private endpoint.
 Click the navigation menu, click the link *Virtual cloud networks*, select the VCN *VCN_LiveLabs*, click on *Network Security Groups (0)* and click on *Create Network Security Group*

 	![Image alt text](images/image24.png)

-5. Provide the name *NetworkSecurityGroup_LiveLabs_DatabaseManagement* and make sure you are in the compartment *LiveLabs*.
+6. Provide the name NetworkSecurityGroup_LiveLabs_DatabaseManagement and make sure you are in the compartment *LiveLabs*.
 Click on *Next*.

 	![Image alt text](images/image25.png)

-6. Provide the required 2 *Security Rules*.
+7. Provide the required 2 *Security Rules*.
 Click on *Create*.

 	![Image alt text](images/image26.png)